hafidhm15/web-dom/README.md

-# This is a simple layout display the concept of DOM manipulation and event listeners
+# This is a simple layout display with the concept of DOM manipulation and event listeners
 Teknologi:
 1.HTML
 2.CSS